 Feedback themeOutcome

 Environmental protection was identified as a priority.
 Feedback raised concerns about litter, greywater discharge and residues from recreational activities.
 Respondents supported measures to protect native flora and fauna.
 Suggestions were also made for improved waste management, particularly during peak periods.GMW undertakes regular water-quality monitoring.
 We are currently investigating opportunities for improved land-based waste management over peak periods to support the safe enjoyment of recreational areas.
 People can report illegal dumping to the Environment Protection Authority by phoning 1300 372 842.
-Although GMW does not have a direct role in the management of flora and fauna we actively support and partner with Traditional Owners, local catchment management authorities and the Victorian Fisheries Authority to deliver programs aimed at managing invasive species.

 Cultural Heritage and Traditional Owner values were consistently highlighted.
 Respondents expressed interest in incorporating Traditional Owner values into the management of storages.
 GMW is committed to partnering with Traditional Owners to include cultural awareness and values in recreational area management.
 This may include signage, vegetation management, and other actions identified in consultation with local Traditional Owner groups.